anton-bushuiev/mutils/README.md

 # Mutation utilities for protein design

-A very raw version, don't have much time to work on this.
+A very raw version, work in progress.
+To install, simply run `pip install .`.

 ## `Mutation` class